Dum Maaro Dum (film)

-Dum Maaro Dum is a 2011 action thriller film directed by Rohan Sippy and produced by Ramesh Sippy.
-The film stars Abhishek Bachchan and Bipasha Basu in the lead roles, with Rana Daggubati, Prateik Babbar, and Aditya Pancholi in supporting roles.
+Dum Maaro Dum is an Indian Hindi language 2011 action thriller film directed by Rohan Sippy and produced by Ramesh Sippy.
+The film stars Abhishek Bachchan and Bipasha Basu in the lead roles, with Rana Daggubati (in his Hindi film debut), Prateik Babbar, and Aditya Pancholi in supporting roles.
 Deepika Padukone makes a special appearance in the remix version of the song of the same title.
 The music was composed by Pritam.
 It became the first Indian film to have its soundtrack mixed in Dolby 7.1 Surround Sound.

 Jump Games, an Indian mobile video game developer, also released a platformer based on the film.